Frequently Asked Questions

 04 How can I justify your humorous speech to my boss?

-Humor might be thought of as a soft skill but it can have a huge bottom line result.
-As Paul and Kelly point out in their speech, the top 100 companies to work for in America have a vastly superior stock market return than other companies on the exchange and one of the main contributors to that statistic is the fun factor at work.
+Humor might be thought of as a soft skill but it can have a huge bottom-line result.
+As Paul points out in his speech, the top 100 companies to work for in America have a vastly superior stock market return than other companies on the exchange and one of the main contributors to that statistic is the fun factor at work.

-In addition, companies that add humor into the workplace increase morale, have a lower attrition rate, and often increase productivity at an exponential rate.
+In addition, companies that add humor into the workplace increase morale, have a lower voluntary turnover, and often increase productivity at an exponential rate.
 As Ben and Jerry's said, "The bottom line is not that far from the punchline."

 05 Our company is made up of serious accountants and executives who feel like Beta Test improv might put them on the spot to have to be funny?